jochshen/cse134b-hw5/README.md

-# cse134B-hw4
+# cse134B-hw5

-#Part 3 Changes
+## Part 3 Changes

-1. I deleted the `Get in Touch` Contact Form since it was required for HW 4.
-However, I thought that it wouldn't necessarily be the best fit for my website.
-I think if a user really wanted to get in contact, they would press the email icon.
-I didn't want a chunk of the page dedicated for that, so I deleted all HTML, CSS, JS related to that
-2. I added a section of technologies/languages I worked with.
-I think that while it was good to showcase the projects I did and provide links to some of them, as a recruiter, knowing what technologies this developer is experienced with would be helpful when it comes to recruiting.
-If my experiences aligns with the tech stack needs of the program, then having these icons would be helpful visuals.
+In this update, I removed the **"Get in Touch"** contact form since it was originally required for HW 4 but didn’t fit well with my website's design.
+Instead, users can contact me through the email icon, making the form unnecessary.
+I also added a section highlighting the **technologies and languages** I’ve worked with, as this helps recruiters quickly assess my experience and how it aligns with their tech stack needs.
+I thought it'd be cool to add more visual features to my website so this section consists of cool SVGs I found of icons of these technologies and languages.
+Additionally, I fixed a navigation issue by adding `scroll-margin-top` to ensure section titles are visible when using the navbar.
+Before when you pressed on the nav, it would correctly go to the right section in the website but would omit the title since the sticky navbar was covering it.
+Finally, I introduced `enhanced.js` to enable **smooth scrolling**, making navigation feel more polished and user-friendly.
+Additionally, when users first log onto the website, there is a smooth animation fading in.